hsf-training/hsf-training-advanced-cpp-bits-webpage/_episodes/01-modernizing-legacy-code.md

 ## What is legacy code?

-Kate and James define *legacy code* as code that doesn't follow current "best practices".
+Kate and James define *legacy code* as code that doesn't follow current *best practices*.
 This means that sometimes code is *legacy* the moment we write it!
 Legacy code is not necessarily old (but often is).
+Because the community's understanding of best practices changes with time (as the language changes, and as we learn how to best use the language), code that is following best practices today might no longer be, some time in the future.
 What you are writing today is likely some day to be legacy code.
+This is one of the reasons that code maintenance is necessary.

 *Should* we update legacy code?
 What about the maxim "If it ain't broke, don't fix it"?
-In important ways, legacy code *is* in a sense "broken".
+Legacy code *is* in a sense "broken".
-It may well be functional, but it has other problems.
+It may be functional, but it has other problems.
-Legacy code is harder than necessary to understand, making it more difficult to add functionality, improve speed, etc.
+Legacy code is harder than necessary to understand.
+This makes it more difficult to add functionality, to improve speed, and to fix errors.
 Updating code has a cost.
 Failure to update code also has a continued cost.

 Updating legacy code can result in unexpected speed and memory use improvements.
+James discussed this with an example in his own experience.
-I have found this to be a common effect.
+I have found this to be a common effect in upgrading HEP code.

-Most of the talk was spent going through a series of incrementally more expensive steps that can be taken to update legacy code.
+Most of Kate and James's talk was spent going through a series of incrementally more expensive steps that can be taken to update legacy code.

 ## Turn up the warning level